ronei-kunkel/manager/README.md

 # Manager

+## How run

+Here are all you need to run the project

+`sudo ./start.sh`

 ## The flow

 1. When GitHub send notification of push event, we received the notification, build own notification with relevant data and save it on database with waiting status.